Formatting Content for a Responsive Design

 Rely on photographs to add life to your page—learn about photographic services available from the Office of Communications, and find a multitiude of photos on the Amherst Flickr site.

 Headings—H3 through H5 in particular—add hierarchy to your information and break it into more readable chunks.
-Our headings are designed to add some color to the page.

 Use bulleted lists